-Thesis topic: New Zealand's relations with the Gulf since 9/11
+Thesis topic: New Zealand's relations with the Gulf in the 21st century

 Supervisors: Professor Robert Patman, Professor Philip Nel, Dr Leon Goldsmith

 In recent times, New Zealand's relations with the Gulf states and the Middle East in general have been an understudied area, despite the region's strategic significance.
 When taken as a whole, the Gulf Cooperation Council (GCC) is New Zealand's seventh-largest trading partner.
 Moreover, the Gulf effectively serves as New Zealand's gateway to the wider Middle East, a region that has also been the focus of numerous New Zealand military deployments.